 Psychiatric Diagnostic Evaluation Results

-The psychological testing reveals that the anxiety is based on him not feeling as competent and confident as he should be at work, feeling lonely and worried about his social life after a recent move, and scared about his finances to a degree that is worse than reality.
+The psychological testing portion of the comprehensive diagnostic evaluation reveals that the anxiety is based on him not feeling as competent and confident as he should be at work, feeling lonely and worried about his social life after a recent move, and scared about his finances to a degree that is worse than reality.

 Diagnostic Impression: